izwb003/CineIA_CLI/README.md

 ## Introduction

-### Background
-Dolby Atmos® greatly enhanced the immersive experience in cinemas.
-However, The production of Atmos assets in cinema DCP (Atmos copy) requires the use of Dolby specific tools or RMU.
-That is to say, there are currently no publicly accessible tools available for making Atmos copies.
-This poses an obstacle to fully utilizing the capabilities of a Atmos theater in situations where it is necessary to play self-made cinema content, such as movie viewing events.

-However, SMPTE®'s new standard for the release of immersive audio content in next-generation cinemas - Immersive Audio Bitstream (IAB), also known as [ST 2098](https://doi.org/10.5594/SMPTE.ST2098-2.2019) series standards fully disclose Dolby Atmos®' technical details from a lateral perspective.
-Some registration disclosure documents, such as [RDD 29](https://doi.org/10.5594/SMPTE.RDD29.2019), [RDD 57](https://doi.org/10.5594/SMPTE.RDD57.2021) also disclosed the constraints of Dolby Atmos® bitstream.

-CineIA is a re-encoding tool aimed at creating Immersive Audio Bitstreams that meet these constraints, indirectly available Dolby Atmos® Cinemas to play audio content with a complete immersive experience, unleashing Dolby Atmos® Cinemas' maximum capacity.
+CineIA is a re-encoding tool aims at creating DCP assets containing Immersive Audio Bitstreams that meet [IAB Application Profile 1 (SMPTE RDD57:2021)](https://doi.org/10.5594/SMPTE.RDD57.2021), to available immersive audio cinemas that support (or compatible with) this constraint (e.g. Dolby Atmos® cinemas) to play audio content with a complete immersive experience.

 ## Using Guide